ityutin/ityutin/README.md

 ### 🖖 Hi, I'm Ilya Tyutin

 I love building useful tools and products.
-Currently, I work as a Data Scientist at Wrike, helping users be more productive at work.
+Currently, I work as a Data Scientist at Wrike, helping people be more productive at work.

 Some projects that I develop and use daily: